3D Scanning FAQs

 10. Is 3D scanning suitable for first-article inspection in the manufacturing process?

-Yes, 3D scanning is commonly used for first-article inspection, ensuring that the initial manufactured part meets design specifications.
-This helps in identifying and rectifying any issues early in the production process, reducing waste and improving overall product quality.
+Yes, 3D scanning is commonly used for first-article inspection.
+By inspecting the initial manufactured part against the 3D model, manufacturers can ensure that it meets design specifications.
+This helps them identify and rectify any issues early in the production process.
+This, in turn, reduces waste and improves overall product quality.

 If you would like to discuss your project and how our solutions can help you, then please